HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Readme.md

 # SC1015 summary

 This is my summary of part 2 of NTU SC1015 Data Science and AI module.
+The bullet list follows the order of the content taught in lecture.

 - [History of AI](History%20of%20AI/History%20of%20AI.md)
 - [Agents](Intelligent%20agent/Agents.md)